marklishman/colors-microservices/white/README.md

 # Project Features

 * Webflux
-* WebClient
 * Event Streams
+* WebTestClient

 # Set Up

 ### Database

 There is no need to install a database.
-This microservice uses an embedded MongoDB database which is started and populated each time the application is executed.
+This microservice uses an embedded MongoDB database which is created and populated each time the application is started.

 Why MongoDB?
 Because it supports reactive repositories, JDBC / JPA does not.